julia-dizhak/rails-depot/README.md

 * Implement fragment caching for portions of the page
 * Created a Cart object in one request and successfully located the same cart in subsequent requests by using a session object.
 * Providing a flash notice of an error that was detected
+* Creating Hotwired Cart
+* Broadcasting updates with Action Cable for products

 ## Cloud deployment - Docker